xspize/brand-yourself-assessment/README.md

 ## Typography
 I am using two different fonts for the logo. for ODYSSEY I use a free font made by Tom Anders called __Anders__.
 (Behance) And for "DIGITAL DESIGN" which are the words underneath ODYSSEY I use a free font called __XXII Aven__ made by Doubletwo studios. (doubletwo)
-Both of those fonts can be used for both professional and personal.
+Both of those fonts can be used for both professional and personal use.
 I made the decision of using those fonts before I started working in Adobe XD.
 I wanted to make sure I found the right fonts to work with before starting anything else.

 <p align="center">